Run a task in a VM¶

 This example shows how to run a one-shot task in a VM via API.
-You can also use the CLI if you wish.
+The CLI can also act as a client to the API during testing.

 Watch a demo of the tutorial to see how fast it is to launch microVMs for one-shot tasks.